These command-line options are defined for RX targets:

 and so -nofpu is enabled by default when this type is

 r13) is reserved for use pointing to this area, so it is no longer available for use by the compiler.
-This could result in slower and/or larger code if variables which once could have been held in the reserved register are now pushed onto the stack.
+This could result in slower and/or larger code if variables are pushed onto the stack instead of being held in this register.

 Note, common variables (variables that have not been initialized) and constants are not placed into the small data area as they are assigned to other sections in the output executable.